What is Crack?

 Crack on its own can also cause an overdose, resulting in an extremely rapid heartbeat, profuse sweating, a spike in blood pressure, and in the worst case scenarios, seizures, stroke and death.

-Let Delray Help Today!
+Let The Delray Recovery Center Help Today!